-PROTECT has developed 3 short training modules (Human Trafficking 101, 102, and 103) that take less than 2 hours total to complete, and are available through our online learning management system or in-person through county/district PROTECT trainings.
+PROTECT has developed 3 short training modules (Human Trafficking 101, 102, and 103) that take about 2-2.5 hours to complete, and are available through our online learning management system or in-person through county/district PROTECT trainings.

 Human Trafficking 101: An Introduction to Human Trafficking

 Human Trafficking 102: Complex Trauma Impacts of CSEC

 Human Trafficking 103: Red Flags and Protocols